surveysolutions/docs/content/headquarters/config/aws-setup/index.md

 ### DNS and SSL

 Also we recommend enabling public DNS name for your survey solutions instance.
 Choose any DNS registrar you like, or maybe you already have domain name.
-When it is resolved to public IP address of amazon ec2 instance change `BaseURL` setting in `appsettings.production.ini` file.
-If SSL it used, set `BaseUrl` to `https://%your dns name%`.
+When it is resolved to public IP address of Amazon EC2 instance change `BaseURL` setting in `appsettings.production.ini` file.
+If SSL is used, set `BaseUrl` to `https://%your dns name%`.

 ### S3 Configuration

-Survey solutions can store multimedia data (images, audio audit, etc) on s3 storage to reduce load on database instance.
+Survey Solutions can store multimedia data (images, audio audit, etc) in [Amazon S3 storage](https://aws.amazon.com/s3/) to reduce load on database instance.

-In order to enable s3 storage open s3 service console and create new bucket (you will need to pick name according to [naming rules](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html)):
+In order to enable S3 storage open S3 service console and create new bucket (you will need to pick name according to [naming rules](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html)):
 ![Bucket creation](images/new-bucket.png)

 Now to enable Survey Solutions access to that bucket new IAM role will be required.
-In order to create it in services list find IAM, then go to Roles->Create new role:
+In order to create it in services list find IAM, then go to `Roles`->`Create new role`:
 ![Role creation](images/create-role.png)

 Provide name, and attach appropriate policy:
 ![Role creation](images/s3-access.png)

-In order to attach this role to ec2 instance open ec2 console, find appropriate image and select `Attach/Replace IAM role`:
+In order to attach this role to EC2 instance open EC2 console, find the appropriate image and select `Attach/Replace IAM role`:
 ![Attach role](images/attach-role.png)
-Then select created role:
+Then select the created role:
 ![Attach role.
 Role selection](images/attach-role-name.png)

 In Survey Solutions installation location `Site` folder find `appsettings.production.ini` file.

 1. Change storage options.
 In configuration file replace `AppData` key value to `AppData=s3://%Your bucket name%/survey-solutions`
-1. Add section with region configuration (use same region as your s3 bucket)
+1. Add section with region configuration (use same region as your S3 bucket)

 Your configuration file should contain such configuration: